cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 ## Challenge C

-1. Create a `geom_tile` plot for temperature\_degC from the cruise that took place on Septh 12th 2017.
+1. Create a `geom_tile` plot for temperature\_degC from the cruise that took place on Sept 12th 2017.

 2. Are there any examples from your own data that you could plot in this way?